grexor/pybio/README.md

 Let's say we are interested in the human genome.
 First download and prepare the genome with a single command:

 ```
-pybio ensembl homo_sapiens   # downloads the latest version of Ensembl homo_sapiens assembly and annotation and prepare the index for search
+pybio genome homo_sapiens
 ```

-Once this is done, searching a genomic position for features is easy in python:
+Searching a genomic position for features is easy in python, for example:

 ```
 import pybio
 genes, transcripts, exons, UTR5, UTR3 = annotate("homo_sapiens", "1", "+", 11012344)
 ```

-This will return a list of feature objects (genes, transctipts, etc) (check [core/genomes.py](core/genomes.py) classes to see details of these objects).
+This will return a list of feature objects (genes, transctipts, exons, 3'-UTR and 5'-UTR) (check [core/genomes.py](core/genomes.py) classes to see details of these objects).

 If you would like to know all genes that span the provided position, you could then write: